NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     that fall outside the image and weights that are non-positive, NaN, or equal to nodata will be ignored.
 See :numref:`limit_ip` for details.

---camera-position-uncertainty <float float (default: 0 0)>
+--camera-position-uncertainty <string (default: "")>
-    The horizontal and vertical camera position uncertainty, in meters, in the local North-East-Down coordinate system of each camera.
-These will strongly constrain the movement of cameras, potentially at the expense of accuracy (:numref:`ba_cam_constraints`).
-The default is no constraint.
+    A list having on each line the image name and the horizontal and vertical camera position uncertainty (1 sigma, in meters).
+This strongly constrains the movement of cameras to within the given values, potentially at the expense of accuracy.
+The default is to use instead ``--camera-position-weight``, which is a soft constraint.
+See :numref:`ba_cam_constraints` for details.

 --propagate-errors
     Propagate the errors from the input cameras to the triangulated points for all pairs of match points, and produce a report having